CALCULATE YOUR SIP RETURNS

 Maharatna Central Public Sector Enterprises (CPSEs)

-Here is a list of top “Maharatna” Central Public Sector Enterprises (CPSEs):
+Here is a list of some of the top “Maharatna” Central Public Sector Enterprises (CPSEs):

 1. National Thermal Power Corporation (NTPC): In May 2010, the Indian government granted NTPC Maharatna status.
 Founded on 7 November 1975, NTPC operates from 70 locations in India, one in Sri Lanka, and two in Bangladesh.
 Its five regional headquarters oversee the company's operations in India.

-3. Steel Authority of India Limited (SAIL): Based in New Delhi, SAIL is a state-owned steel-making company and ranks as the 20th largest steel producer globally and the 3rd largest in India.
+1. Steel Authority of India Limited (SAIL): Based in New Delhi, SAIL is a state-owned steelmaker and ranks as the 20th-largest steel producer globally and the 3rd-largest in India.
 SAIL operates five integrated steel plants and three special steel plants across India.

 Conclusion